Renewable Energy in Maine: Wind, Solar, Hydro, Biomass

 Maine gets three-quarters of our electricity from dirty energy sources like coal, natural gas, and other fossil fuels, as well as nuclear.

-Increasing energy efficiency and the amount of energy that we get from renewable sources is an essential part of the solution to reducing the amount of power we get from dirty energy.
+Increasing energy efficiency and the amount of energy that we get from renewable sources like solar and wind is an essential part of the solution to reducing the amount of power we get from dirty energy.

 Fortunately, Maine is well-situated to make the transition from dirty sources like coal to renewable energy sources like solar power and wind.
 These are the kinds of energy that future generations of Mainers can rely on.